 Mean score of companies in the Telecommunications Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2015, Frost & Sullivan reported total carbon emissions of approximately 932,486.6 tonnes CO2e from Scope 1, 886,664.1 tonnes CO2e from Scope 2, and 102,519.9 tonnes CO2e from Scope 3 emissions.
 The company has disclosed emissions data across all three scopes, indicating a comprehensive approach to carbon accounting.
-Despite the significant emissions figures, there are currently no specific reduction targets or climate pledges documented.
-The absence of initiatives such as Science-Based Targets Initiative (SBTi) commitments suggests that Frost & Sullivan may be in the early stages of formalising its climate strategy.
-As a global entity headquartered in the United Arab Emirates (AE), Frost & Sullivan's emissions data reflects its operational footprint, but further details on future commitments or reduction strategies are not available at this time.
+Despite the significant emissions figures, Frost & Sullivan has not set specific reduction targets or initiatives as part of their climate commitments.
+There are no climate pledges or SBTi (Science Based Targets initiative) targets reported, suggesting a need for further development in their sustainability strategy.
+The emissions data is not cascaded from any parent organization, indicating that these figures are solely attributed to Frost & Sullivan, headquartered in the United Arab Emirates (AE).
+The company’s commitment to addressing climate change remains an area for potential growth and improvement.

 Access structured emissions data, company-specific emission factors, and source documents